DBC-SF/mentorship-wiki/README.md

 #### Phasely Scheduling:

-- This approach utilizes appointment slots that only one Mentor can sign up for.
+- Appointment Selection Process:
   - Week 3 of the prior phase, all Mentors will choose from preassigned slots for the upcoming phase.
-- Allows for the Mentor hours to be consumed across a phase where I see them having the greatest impact.
-- Appointment slot times are a solid guideline but do not have to be adhered to exactly.
-You can +- an hour here and there so long as the total remains unchanged.
-- This is a first iteration and as such the layout will change.
-- Current SF Mentor Calendar is void as of next phase.
-(5/2/2016)

-- Selection Process:
+  - Selection of avalaiable slots is conducted over 3 rounds.
-  - First two rounds selections are limited to __4 hours per week__ for all Mentors excluding preassigned slots.
+  - The first two rounds selections are limited to __5 hours per week per Mentor__ excluding preassigned slots.
 Additional hours can be picked up in the final round.
-    - 1st Round: __Mentors currently employed as Devs__
+    - __Mentors currently employed as Devs__
       - Open: Week 2 Friday @ 7:00 PM
       - Close: Sunday @ 7:00 PM.
-    - 2nd Round: __All Mentors__
+    - __Non-Employed Mentors__
       - Open: Sunday @ 7:00 PM Week 3
       - Close: Wednesday @ 7:00 PM Week 3.
-    - Final Round: __All Mentors__
+    - Unrestricted Selection open to: __All Mentors__
       - Open: Wednesday @ 7:00 PM of Week 3
-      - All remaining slots (including those marked Ph-1/2/3 and excluding workshops) are 'Up for grabs' to all Mentors, so long as it does not violate your 20 hour cap.
+      - All remaining slots (excluding those marked Ph-1/2/3 or workshops) are 'Up for grabs' to all Mentors, so long as it does not violate your 20 hour cap.

-  - Misc:
+  - Misc Details:
-    - If you sign up for hours before your appointed time or outside of the constrictions listed, your slots for the phase will be forfeit.
+    - Current SF Mentor Calendar is void as of next phase.
+(5/2/2016)
+    - This approach utilizes appointment slots that only one Mentor can sign up for.
     - Day side slots marked Ph-1/2/3 will be filled by the Mentor Coordinator in advance of the first round.
     - Day side slots marked Float are available for booking from all Mentors, this will allow some of you 'non-core' folks to get some day side exposure.
-    - Fixed Sessions (workshops) are on the calendar but require Mentor Coordinator approval.
+    - Fixed Sessions (workshops) are on the calendar but should only be booked by Mentors approved by the Mentor Coordinator.
+    - Eligibility for the first round is determined by ```Column F``` in the [Mentor Status Sheet](https://docs.google.com/spreadsheets/d/1RgO926LYjNb4OuYwPOBIEkX3hjQNLmT-P99IEIxpmP0/edit?usp=sharing).
+All Mentors are encouraged to update this with current employment information.
+    - [Canceling appointments](sessions.md#canceling_sessions)
+    - Allows for the Mentor hours to be consumed across a phase where we see them having the greatest impact.
+    - Appointment slot times are a solid guideline but do not have to be adhered to exactly.
+You can +- an hour here and there so long as your total hours for the day remain unchanged.
+    - This is a first iteration and as such the layout will change.
     - This entire 'scheduling appointments' thing strictly relates to your primary role in floor support @ DBC.
 Miscellaneous Mentor usage elsewhere in our company will be logged on the Mentor Activities calendar.
 Detailed documentation forthcoming....
 (Due 4/29/2016)

-    - Eligibility for the first round is determined by ```Column F``` in the [Mentor Status Sheet](https://docs.google.com/spreadsheets/d/1RgO926LYjNb4OuYwPOBIEkX3hjQNLmT-P99IEIxpmP0/edit?usp=sharing).
-All Mentors are encouraged to update this with current employment information.
-    - [Canceling appointments](sessions.md#canceling_sessions)
+  - Scheduling Penalties:
+    - If you sign up for hours before your appointed time or outside of the constrictions listed, your slots for the phase will be forfeit.
+    - If you miss an appointment without [canceling](sessions.md#canceling_sessions) it and informing the Mentor Calendar your slots for the rest of the phase will be forfeit.

 - _NOTES: Maybe first round includes mentors that standout in feedback.._